gis-brain/.github/README.md

-# .github
+# GIS Brain
-GIS Brain Organization Repo
+We map the way.
+You reach the goal.